-Pre-Mitigation on Risk Residual Risk Risk category Risk description Likelihood Consequence Risk Rating Mitigation actions Lead organisation for action Rating Risk type Static or Dynamic Legal Access routes into public park areas may be inundated by delivery of environmental water, leading to potential economic impacts on commercial operators.
-Possible Minor Low Communication and advice to commercial operators to alert them of environmental watering, via Land Manager as licensing authority. МСМА Low Static Environment Delivery of greater volumes than ordered may result in an overdraw of environmental water account, leading to water not being available as per approved watering statement to complete subsequent planned actions Unlikely Minor Low Monitor ABA balances and undertake regular communications with CMA as part of usage monitoring and portfolio management activities.
+Risk Risk description Pr re-Mitigation Risk : - Mitigation actions Lead Residual Risk Risk type Static/ category Likelihood Consequence Risk Rating organisn. for action Rating Dynamic Environment Delivery of greater volumes than ordered may result in an overdraw of environmental water account, leading to water not being available as per approved watering statement to complete subsequent planned actions.
+Risk requires inclusion and tailoring in DPs - depends on the volume of the delivery (affects consequence rating).
+Treatment is likely to be similar however Unlikely Minor Low Monitor ABA balances and undertake regular communications with CMA as part of usage monitoring and portfolio management activities.
 Monitor deliveries in progress to ensure that they align with ordered/approved volumes.
-This may include consultation via the OAG to cover all sites VEWH MCMA Low Static Business Costs Costs exceed approved VEWH funding for delivery actions at a site basis, leading to impacts on watering activities (including possibly cessation of deliveries).
+This may include consultation via the OAG to cover all sites Post estimated usage to water register during or immediately after delivery and adjust for actuals as soon as possible.
+VEWH MCMA GMW Low Static Business Costs Costs exceed approved VEWH funding for delivery actions at a site basis, leading to impacts on watering activities (including possibly cessation of deliveries).
+Risk does not require inclusion and tailoring in DPs - No this should be considered collectively during the SWP planning and so treatment is program-wide (may be covered in Risk ID #10)?
+Would only apply to DP if estimated delivery costs or volume for a particular site are grossly inaccurate and the error is only detected part way through the delivery. this would be result of poor planning so treatment is still at the planning stage and is a program wide risk and treatment.
 Possible Moderate Medium Develop accurate costings including allowances for planned risk mitigation actions and tracking of actuals against estimates.
 Reallocate funding, based on proposals developed by MCMA.
-Ensure specifications for service providers include coverage of contingency measures MCMA VEWH MCMA Low Static Environment Cost and/or time required to undertake cultural heritage assessments and implementation of any required actions may prevent watering actions being undertaken at a site leading to failure to achieve environmental benefits Note: There are also reputational risks if effective engagement and Possible Minor Low Develop accurate costings including allowances for planned risk mitigation actions, and tracking of actuals against estimates.
-Undertake early assessments to identify potential cultural heritage issues and include in planning, with appropriate contingency allowances Reallocate funding within the overall funding contract, based on proposals MCMA MCMA VEWH Low Dynamic
+Ensure specifications for service providers include coverage of contingency measures Prioritise funding and site selection in line with available resources.
+Undertake preliminary assessment of costs during development of proposals and scoping of the plan.
+MCMA VEWH MCMA Low Static Environment Cost and/or time required to undertake cultural heritage assessments and implementation of any required actions may prevent watering actions being undertaken at a site leading to failure to achieve environmental benefits Note: There are also reputational risks if effective engagement and management of cultural values issues in not undertaken with Traditional Owner'sTime for Possible Minor Low Develop accurate costings including allowances for planned risk mitigation actions, and tracking of actuals against estimates.
+Undertake early assessments to identify potential cultural heritage issues and include in planning, with appropriate contingency allowances Reallocate funding within the overall funding contract, based on proposals developed by MCMA.
+Note: potential future recognition of joint management arrangements with Traditional Owners may see a need for provision of funding.
+MCMA MCMA VEWH Low Dynamic